cmd-source/MS2-Sights/README.md

 ### Homepage
 For Desktop/Tablet
 1. The hompage displays as intended with the locator marker expanding as the page loads
+2. The Good morning/Good evening message also changes depending on the time of day.

     ![locator](assets/img/markerlocator.JPG)

 2. The three experiences of previous users work correctly with the images expanding with a mouse hover and a shadow behind the image.
 3. When the user clicks on John's Experience, Tom's Experience or Emma's Experience a paragraph of their experience will dropdown.
 4. With a second click the paragraph will retract

     ![home](assets/img/home.JPG)

 For Mobile